Trekking in the Himalayas. Photo by Leo Stevenson, student.

 Stretching more than 1500 miles from Pakistan to China, the Himalayan Range boasts half of the world's tallest mountains.

-• Spend 12 – 14 days trekking through some of the most stunning landscapes on earth
+• Gain extensive trekking skills while spending 8 – 10 days in some of the most stunning landscapes on Earth

 • Experience Ladakhi hospitality and ease into the rhythm of cooking, planting, and drinking tea